 - 1. Submit a "Change of Program" via IN4SIT during the next SIT Admissions period (January to March). - 2.
-Students are required to pay an application fee of \$16.05 (non-refundable) to SIT. - Students who applied for change of major should continue their current degree program as per normal, including meeting class registration deadlines. - 4.
+Students are required to pay an application fee of \$16.20 (inclusive of 8% GST) (non-refundable) to SIT. - 3.
+Students who applied for change of major should continue their current degree program as per normal, including meeting class registration deadlines. - 4.
 If students are applying for a change of major to BFA, students will be contacted by the Institute to submit a portfolio.
 Please refer to "Additional Requirements by Program" on page 69-70 of the course catalog regarding requirements of the portfolio.
-Portfolios should be submitted in hard copy or electronic format, as originals will not be returned. - All transfers will be assessed on a case-by-case basis.
+Portfolios should be submitted in hard copy or electronic format, as originals will not be returned. - 5.
+All transfers will be assessed on a case-by-case basis.
 Students may be required to undergo an interview and/ or written test to assess their suitability for the new program. - 6.
 Outcome of the application will be sent to the student via email.
 Students approved for a change of major will be emailed a Student Enrollment Agreement corresponding to the new program.
-The student must either sign this agreement electronically through DocuSign or print, sign, and return it to the Registrar's Office before the change can take effect. - Before commencement of class registration for the new program, successful applicants would be notified via email to apply for credit exemption and transfer of credit via IN4SIT. - Upon successful admission into the new program, students are required to apply for a new student card at any SIT Student Services Center with an application fee of \$32.10.
+The student must either sign this agreement electronically through DocuSign or print, sign, and return it to the Registrar's Office before the change can take effect. - 7.
+Before commencement of class registration for the new program, successful applicants would be notified via email to apply for credit exemption and transfer of credit via IN4SIT. - 8.
+Upon successful admission into the new program, students are required to apply for a new student card at any SIT Student Services Center with an application fee of \$32.40 (inclusive of 8% GST).